 Beyond your means

 Be careful not to commit beyond your finances.
-Interest rates are at record lows and will inevitably rise again.
-Make sure you leave a buffer in your budget to manage any increases or change in personal circumstances, even if your lender lets you borrow more initially.
+Make sure you leave a buffer in your budget to manage any increases in interest rates or change in personal circumstances, even if your lender lets you borrow more initially.